rohan-varma/neuralnets/README.md

 # neuralnets
 Implementations and experiments with Neural Networks.
+All of this code will be ported to Python 3 shortly.
 The main file of importance is neuralnetwork.py.
 It contains a from-scratch implementation of a neural network with a single hidden layer, without the use of any external libraries other than numpy.

 The network achieves about 96.5% accuracy on MNIST if the hyperparameters are tuned.